Analyzing customer service calls

 Designing an AI agent to answer the survey

-We can create a persona for an AI Agent that the language model will use to answer the questions, and give it instructions on the task:
+We can create a persona for an AI Agent that a language model will use to answer the questions, and give it instructions on the task:

 [6]: